joshuayutuc/LoLUpdater/README.md

 Put in the LoL folder then Use Powershell.exe to hax it to make it work

+Once you get the shell up you can use the debugger to find errors and solve them yourself.

 Soon with a GUI

 https://www.youtube.com/user/LogganSWE